-Subway tile hit the scene during the early 1900s when it was put in underground train stations in New York.
+Subway tile hit the scene during the early 1900’s when it was put in underground train stations in New York.
 People were inspired and began using it in their homes, adding it to their kitchens and bathrooms.
 It’s so classic, yet modern looking too!
 The original size was 3 in x 6 in, but today subway tile is all different sizes from long and skinny to short and stout.
 This tile is one of those design aspects that will always be in style, since it’s so versatile and has been around for over 100 years.

 Subway tile has a clean look, and it’s also easy to clean – BONUS!
 Back in the day, it would only come in white, but now subway tile comes in all shades, sizes, and textures.
 It can sometimes even be a little overwhelming to choose your perfect subway tile.
 The coolest part is you don’t have to just lay it horizontally in rows.
-Here is some inspiration for fun ways lay your subway tile in a bathroom or kitchen.
+Here is some inspiration for fun subway tile patterns and subway tile layouts for your bathroom or kitchen.

 1. Herringbone at 90 Degrees

 The classic herringbone pattern just tilted 90 degrees.
-It works well for a taller space, like a shower, to create a vertical and horizontal pattern rather than just one large pattern that can be overwhelming when used in a large and tall space.
+It works well for a taller space, like a shower, to create vertical and horizontal subway tile patterns rather than just one large pattern that can be overwhelming when used in a large and tall space.
 The herringbone at 90 degrees also draws the eye up and creates visual interest in the space.

 2. Step Ladder